bitnami/charts/bitnami/valkey/README.md

 # Bitnami package for Valkey

-Valkey is an open source (BSD) high-performance key/value datastore that supports a variety workloads such as caching, message queues, and can act as a primary database.
+Valkey is an open source (BSD) high-performance key/value datastore that supports a variety of workloads such as caching, message queues, and can act as a primary database.

 [Overview of Valkey](https://valkey.io/)